Medical Board of California License Defense Lawyer

 The Medical Board of California can discipline Doctors/Physicians for criminal convictions.
 Medical Board of California discipline occurs for criminal convictions that are substantially related to the duties, functions and qualifications of a Doctor/Physician.
 Common criminal offenses that can cause Doctor/Physician License discipline are:

 The Medical Board of California and other law enforcement agencies also investigate criminal conduct by Doctors/Physicians in the course and scope of their practice.
-Criminal investigations often involve Doctors/Physicians engaged in Insurance Fraud and Prescription Pill Fraud.
+Criminal investigations often involve Doctors/Physicians engaged in Cosmetic Treatment Center Fraud, Diverting Narcotics, Insurance Fraud, Medi-Cal Fraud, Medicare Fraud, Prescription Pill Fraud and Workers Compensation Fraud.
 In serious criminal cases against Doctors/Physicians pending in Criminal Court, the Medical Board of California and the California Attorney General’s Office may seek a California Penal Code § 23 Order against the Doctor/Physician.
 A California Penal Code § 23 Order seeks to suspend a Doctor/Physician License in Criminal Court.

 Doctors/Physicians facing criminal charges and Doctors/Physicians who are convicted of criminal offenses need an experienced California Doctor/Physician License Defense Attorney for representation in disciplinary proceedings before the Medical Board of California.